Soil Loss: The Conversion Factor

 The series was another of that magazine’s examinations of pressing environmental issues, in this case funded in large part by The Joyce Foundation, with the assistance of the Illinois Department of Agriculture's Division of Natural Resources.

-For articles in the series, see "Breadbasket or Dustbowl" on the Farms & farming page.
+All the pieces in this series have been edited for re-publication on this web site to correct infelicities of language occasioned by the rush to get them into print.
+For other articles in the series, see "Breadbasket or Dustbowl" on the Farms & farming page.

 * * *

 Land use texts usually list such conversions under the general heading "Urbanization."
-The automobile made it possible for cities which had been growing up to begin growing out-ward.
-Cities (including their immediate environs, incorporated and not, which comprise metropolitan areas) had been pulling Illinoisans out of the countryside since early in the 19th century.
+The automobile made it possible for cities which had been growing up to begin growing outward.
+Cities (including their immediate environs, incorporated and not, which compose each metropolitan area) had been pulling Illinoisans out of the countryside since early in the 19th century.
 In the 1970s, they began spewing them back.
 The 1980 census revealed that non-metropolitan areas of the state grew by 5.2 percent in the 10 years after 1970 while metropolitan areas grew by only 1.2 percent—a slightly slower relative growth rate than the Midwest's but more than 2.5 times greater than that of the U.S. as a whole.

 This outward spread has been going on for half a century, long enough to have acquired a nickname, "urban sprawl."
 The desire to escape the noise, congestion, dirt, crime, and high taxes of the city is hardly new.
 But in the 1970s this impulse to self-exile took new forms.
 Instead of the steady accretion of contiguous residential subdivisions and towns, there began to appear a new type of development whose nature is reflected in the various names attached to it: leapfrog, scattershot or buckshot development.
 Residential subdivisions, regional shopping malls, even industrial parks were built at considerable remove from their parent cities in rural districts, separated from them by intervening farms and usually connected to them by the umbilical of a major highway.